LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 A hypothesis test for the difference in means of this data was performed, giving **p-val = 0.000002**, which is significant at any reasonable alpha value.

 These results are dramatic and should be taken with a grain of salt.
-An "f-yeah LeBron!" in real life would be considered a positive reaction, but that comment would get scored as a -4 before editing the scoring lexicon.
-On the other hand, an "f-you Lebron!" is a negative reaction and probably should be scored a -4.
+Before editing the lexicon, an "f-yeah LeBron!" in real life would be considered a positive reaction, but that comment would get scored as a -4.
+On the other hand, an "f-you Lebron!" is a negative reaction and really should be scored as a -4.
 However, both these examples with our new lexicon would be scored 0.

 The point here is that our sentiment analysis fails to account for one very important thing: context.